sunwinbus/tpc-truckersmp/README.md

 * Step 1: Press Alt+F12 to save the coordinates of [freecam](https://steamcommunity.com/sharedfiles/filedetails/?id=171359712)
 * Step 2: Make a quicksave in game and reload it 5 seconds later

+## Changelog
+* Remove refueling
+* Auto attach the trailer when it's detached

 ## License
 [LICENSE](LICENSE)